Initiatives for Environment

 In accordance with the Act on the Rationalization etc. of Energy Use (Energy Conservation Act), CIM sets the following quantitative targets for the continuous reduction of energy consumption throughout the portfolio.

 The Sustainability Committee compares target and actual values and appropriately considers measures to achieve each environmental target.
 The scope of the initiatives for reducing energy consumption and greenhouse gas emissions is the energy consumption through the use of lighting, air conditioning, and various facilities in INV's portfolio, specifically refers to 1) purchased electricity, 2) city gas/LP gas, etc., 3) heavy oil/kerosene/gasoline, etc., and 4) purchased steam, hot and cold water, and district heating and cooling etc. consumed on-site.
+For previously disclosed data, please refer here.

 Energy Consumption Intensity (MWh/㎡)